Online and Customizable Fairness-aware Learning: Conclusion

 \section{Conclusion}

 This paper focuses on the highly under-explored discrimination-aware learning in massive data streams.
-To address the unique challenges, we propose FAHT and 2CFAHT with embedded fair splitting criteria and further equips 2CFAHT with the ability of change detection and concept forgetting to handle discriminated stationary and non-stationary data streams, respectively.
-What's more, 2CFAHT moves one step further to allow for application-wise fairness-aware learning.
-The positive results of conducted experiments show the flexibility and versatility of FAHT and 2CFAHT in online settings.
-We plan to extend the proposed fair model in conjunction with our previous work~\cite{zhang2018deterministic,zhang2018content,zhang2016using} for unsupervised fair clustering and fair allocation of health care resources.
+To address the unique challenges, we propose the first online version of fair decision trees with constraints to fulfill different online fair decision-making requirements.
+Our design also includes a mechanism for adjusting the jointly learning focus on the fly depending on the respective non-stationary implications on prediction accuracy and fairness performance, thus be robust on the evolving implications of data encoding and bias reduction.
+The positive results of conducted experiments show the flexibility and versatility of FAHT and 2CFAHT in massive discriminated data stream settings.
+Immediate future directions include to extend these results for the unbiased scene graph generation as well as the more challenging unsupervised fair clustering domain.

-\begin{IEEEbiography}[{ }]{Wenbin Zhang} is currently pursuing a Ph.D. degree at the University of Maryland, Baltimore County, USA.
-His research investigates the theoretical foundations of machine learning with a focus on societal impact and welfare.
-Other interests include data stream mining and deep generative models. \end{IEEEbiography}